bioinformaticsdotca/MIC_2023/module5/metagenome_mags_lab.md

 your own.

-Each step that you will perform on your AWS instance in class is highlighted in yellow.
+Each step that you will perform on your AWS instance in class is highlighted in gray.
 Procedural notes are indented and italicized and critical warnings are bolded.
 If you wish to skip directly to the working component of the tutorial, go to page 3.